stackbit-projects/pleasant-triceratops-63616/content/pages/index.md

         align: left
         type: feature
       - title: >-
-          “Iam playing with karna online book since 2016, i never faced any issue with karna book and it was the best online book in whole market.”
+          “Iam playing with you since 2016, i never faced any issue with you and it was the best online book in whole market.”
         subtitle: lorem-ipsum
         content: >-
           ## Lorem ipsum